-Imagine hordes of little creatures living within your walls or ceiling.
-They’re all running around leaving little presents everywhere (did you know a single rat can produce 40 droppings in a single night!).
-Plus, rat urine has a super sharp smell.
-Finding the puddle isn’t necessary to know that rat pee is nearby.
+Hordes of little creatures living within your walls or ceiling leave little presents everywhere (a single rat can produce 40 droppings in a single night!).
+Plus, rat urine has a such a sharp smell that you don’t need a puddle to know that rat pee is nearby.

 Furthermore, rats are always digging through the garbage and it’s not like they enjoy a daily bath.
 They’re stinky little critters!

 All this filth produces an unpleasant smell.
 At the beginning of an infestation, it might be too faint to notice.
-But once you have more rats than you can shake a stick at milling around in your building, the smell will become considerably stronger!
+But once you have more rats than you can shake a stick at milling around in your building, the smell will become very noticeable!

 6. Rodent Paths

 Like most of us, rats are creatures of habit.
-Once they find a good path to a watering hole or food source, they’ll often follow the same path over and over as they trek back and forth.
+Once they find a good path to a watering hole or food source, they’ll follow it over and over as they trek back and forth.
 The fact that they have poor eyesight also contributes to this.

-This activity will eventually lead to little rodent paths.
-Watch for dark, greasy smudges on walls, ceilings, between stair banisters, and anywhere else that rats might pass through.
+This repetition will eventually lead to little rodent paths.
+Watch for dark, greasy smudges on walls, floorboards, between stair banisters, and anywhere else that rats might pass through.

 If you suspect that you’ve found a rat trail, try leaving a tiny bit of flour or baby powder at the site.
 The next time the rats come through, they’ll leave track marks confirming their miserable existence.